-> To format your USB hard disk drive and specify partitions:
+To format your USB hard disk drive and specify partitions:

-- 1. Connect a USB HDD to the USB port on the router. - 2.
-On your Mac, go to Spotlight (or the magnifying glass) at the top right of the screen and search for Disk Utility. - 3.
-To format your USB device, open the Disk Utility, select your hard disk drive, click the Erase tab, and click the Erase button. - 4.
-Click the Partition tab. - 5.
-In the Partition Layout menu, set the number of partitions that you want to use. - 6.
+- 1. Physically connect the USB hard drive to your Mac. - 2.
+On your Mac, go to Spotlight (or the magnifying glass) at the top right of the page and search for Disk Utility.

+- To format your USB drive, open the Disk Utility, click the Erase tab, and click the Erase button. - Click the Partition tab. - 5.
+Click Partition Layout and set the number of partitions that you want to use. - 6.
 Click the Options button.

-The partition schemes display.
+The Partition options display.

 - 7. Select the GUID Partition Table or Master Boot Record radio button. - 8.
-For the format, select Mac OS Extended (Journaled). - Click the OK button. - 10.
+For the format, select Mac OS Extended (Journaled). - 9.
+Click the OK button. - 10.
 Click the Apply button.